remap/ndn-pi/README.md

  - `isSigned`: By default, this is set to `False`.
 Setting this to `True` will allow only devices who are part of your network to invoke the command, by signing their command interests.

-Besides adding methods for interest handling with `addCommand`, nodes can be further customizes by overriding the following methods:
+Besides adding methods for interest handling with `addCommand`, nodes can be further customized by overriding the following methods:

 * setupComplete